zzm634/typeorm-no-arp/docs/data-source-options.md

 -   `options.appName` - Application name used for identifying a specific application in profiling, logging or tracing tools of SQL Server. (default: `node-mssql`)

+-   `options.trustServerCertificate` - A boolean, controlling whether encryption occurs if there is no verifiable server certificate. (default: `false`)

 -   `options.debug.packet` - A boolean, controlling whether `debug` events will be emitted with text describing packet details (default: `false`).